yuichiro-naito/bmd/README.md

 ## 2. The second `disk` keyword doesn't override previous value

 `disk`, `network` and `iso` keywords append values as a list.
-The other keys are override the previous value.
+The other keys override the previous value.
 The config parser should understand '+=' operator for appending values.

 ## 3. Configuration keys are condensed compared to bhyve